 Ex.
 2: A 19th century standard piece by Francisco Tarrega (1852-1909), Capricho Arabe.

-Secondly, there are arranged/adapted pieces which are a big part of guitar repertoire.
-Arranged pieces had a great role in the technical development of classical guitar.
+Secondly, there are arranged/adapted pieces which are a big part of the classical guitar repertoire.
+Arranged pieces had a great role in the technical development of the instrument.
 Sometimes, they played the role model by some means for some guitar composers.
 They have also been a rich source of technical ideas that could be performed on guitar as well.
 Yet, arranging pieces for the guitar can be a quite challenging task, since one has to be aware of all the limitations and boundlessness of the instrument, as playing certain passages is not possible on the guitar.
 On the other hand, certain figures and passages such as “rasguado” can only be played on the guitar.
 Sometimes arrangers need to tune 6th and 5th or other strings to other pitches (e.g. it is common to change the 6th string from E to D, and 5th string’s A to G).
-At times, more than five versions of the same piece is arranged but what makes an arrangement standard is avoiding the un-usual fingerings and meanwhile having all important notes presented and if possible, adding some extra notes.
+At times, more than five arranged versions of the same piece are available but what makes a standard arrangement is the arranger’s ability to avoid the unusual fingerings while having all important notes presented.
+Some arrangers manage to add some extra notes as well.
 For instance, the two arrangements of Albeniz’s Asturias by Segovia and Konard Ragossnig both have these three standards.
-Relatively, the quality of arrangements has also been improved during the time.
+Relatively, the quality of arrangements have also been improved during the time.

 Ex.
 3: The arrangement of Albeniz’s Asturias by Konrad Ragossnig from piano for guitar.

-Meanwhile, Asturias is one of the most famous and popular pieces of classical guitar repertoire.
+(Asturias is one of the most famous and popular pieces of classical guitar repertoire).

 Ex.
 4: The most varied arrangements are made of J.S.
 Bach works.
 The second one by Vincent Maurice has got higher standards.

 Thus, an important part of classical guitar’s repertoire is made by arranged/ adapted pieces.
 Many original guitar compositions are inspired by pieces that are written for other instruments.
-Also, many popular repertoire of classical guitar are arranged/ adapted ones.
+Also, many popular repertoire of classical guitar are the arranged/ adapted ones.
 Not all arrangements necessarily have good standards for the classical guitar.
-Importantly, a standard arrangement is the one which uses the full capability of the guitar and avoids the limitations.
-Finally, time had a great role in the improvement of the arrangements for the classical guitar has also improved during the time.
+Importantly, a standard arrangement is the one which uses the full capability of the instrument and avoids the limitations.
+It has been great to see that the quality of the arrangements for the classical guitar has also improved during the time.